triularity/extit/README.txt

 EXTend-IT is a lightweight, interface versioning based plugin library.

-When compiling code that will link against shared ExtIt libraries, include the compiler flag: -DEXTIT_LINK_SHARED
+When compiling code that will link against shared ExtIt/stdif  libraries, include the compiler flag: -DEXTIT_LINK_SHARED

 Supported OS's: